dvreeze/ocp-java-17-learning/doc/chapter05-methods.md

 Java uses *pass-by-value* (as opposed to pass-by-reference), making a *copy of the variable* to be passed to the method.
 That is, the *parameter* is a *new variable*, scoped to the method body.
-So in that sense assignments within the method do not affect the caller.
+So in that sense assignments to a parameter within the method do not affect the caller.

 Yet for parameters of reference types, *the copy is a reference*, and if the referenced object is mutable any change to that object made in the method affects the caller too.
 That gives the appearance of call-by-reference, although it is